 Swissvax Leather Glaze (Colorless)

+Developed to protect from oxidation and embedded dirt build-up, is also recommended as a protective top coat in exceptionally warm and/or humid climates.
+It provides an extra layer of molecules over the surface protecting the surface from soiling.
 Use after renovation of finished leather’s pigmentation, this clear top-coat has a dramatic impact on leather, reducing signs of wear.
 The colorless, clear protective layer provides a matte finish and protects finished leather, keeping it looking 'as new'.
 It's a must-have product particularly on areas which get the most use, such as steering wheels, leather seats and gear stick knobs.

 Leather Upholstery Abrasion (Rub) Resistance Testing